Frequently Asked Questions

 Incorporator will ask you, as you go along, for the relevant information.
 Also, you can spend as long as you like in the Incorporator site at no extra charge from Incorporator.

-However, you may want to minimise your time on the Incorporator site because, for example, your Internet service provider uses time-based charging.
-Or maybe you just want to get on with things.
-If so you may first want to gather the following basic and essential information -
+However, if you want to minimise your time on the Incorporator site you may first want to gather the following basic and essential information -

 • For each proposed director, their full name, former full name (if any), residential address, date and place of birth (a proprietary company may have a single director).

-• For each proposed company secretary (if any - a proprietary company no longer needs to have a company secretary), their name, former full name (if any), residential address, date and place of birth (a public company may have one or more than one company secretary).
+• For each proposed company secretary (if any - a proprietary company no longer needs to have a company secretary), their name, former full name (if any), residential address, date and place of birth (a public company must have one, or more than one, company secretary).

 • For each proposed member/shareholder, their name, address and the number of shares they will own in the proposed company (a company may have a single member).